Tag Archives: kill

 4. Finally, some homeowners spray pyrethroid-based insecticides (like those used by Mosquito Shield and the like) in addition to deploying the yeast-and-sugar contraptions.
 I’ve seen comments on the internet suggesting that these people believe both are necessary even though in reality the tubes are merely decorative.

-Once a person becomes convinced that the tubes work, they are unlikely to abandon that belief even when presented with clear evidence to the contrary.
-That’s probably especially true if a person tells multiple neighbors that the devices work.
-I.e., a person becomes personally invested in that belief.
+Once a person becomes convinced that one of these devices works, they are unlikely to abandon that belief even when presented with clear evidence to the contrary.
+That’s probably especially true if a person tells multiple friends that a device works.
+I.e., people can become more and more invested in a false belief over time.
 Indeed, when the tubes fail in future summers (or during gaps in municipal spraying), true fans of these tubes go to great lengths to blame themselves.
 For example, they might say, “I don’t think I used the correct temperature of water”, “I may have placed them too close to my house”, or “I should have used a few more tubes.”
 The companies use the same lines in response to consumer complaints, never acknowledging that the failure is with the tubes themselves.